 University of Michigan Law School

 Professor McCrudden is the author, most recently, of Litigating Religions: An Essay on Human Rights, Courts and Beliefs (OUP, 2018, about the relationship between religion and human rights law.
 An earlier book, Buying Social Justice (Oxford University Press, 2007), examined the relationship between public procurement and equality, for which he was awarded a certificate of merit by the American Society of International Law in 2008.
 He has co-authored (with Brendan O'Leary) Courts and Consociations (Oxford University Press, 2013), about the tensions between human rights and ethnic power-sharing arrangements that are common in peace agreements.
 He has also edited the multi-disciplinary volume, Understanding Human Dignity (Oxford University Press, 2013).
-In addition, he serves on the editorial boards of several journals, including the Oxford Journal of Legal Studies and the International Journal of Discrimination and the Law.
+In addition, he serves on the editorial boards of several journals, including the International Journal of Discrimination and the Law.